 Bicycle lanes are designed to separate bicycle traffic from normal vehicle traffic.
-It is illegal to drive in these lanes except to enter or leave the road or to prepare for a turn.
+It is illegal to drive in these lanes except to park, when permitted, to enter or leave the road, or to prepare for a turn.
 Before crossing a bicycle lane, make sure it is safe to do so.
 Yield the right-of-way to approaching bicyclists.
 When the bicycle lane is clear, signal your intention to turn and then move into the bicycle lane before making the turn.

 Use caution when passing a bicyclist.
 When passing, the law requires at least three feet between the side of your car and the bicyclist.
+When passing a bicyclist, make sure the bicyclist is not signaling or making a left turn.
+It is acceptable to cross the center of the roadway to pass a bicyclist.